polent/b/content/blog/HeadlessDesignSystemMigration/HeadlessDesignSystemMigration.md

 ### The aha moment

 Seeing a fully automated migration from that single prompt file, with design and ticket updates happening in sync.
-That’s when headless stopped being theory and started driving real efficiency.
+That’s when agentic workflows stopped being theory and started driving real efficiency.

 ### The outcome